spacebarchat/docs/docs/setup/server/installation/baremetal.md

 Then start the server again.

 If all went according to plan, you can now access your new {{ project.name }} instance via `curl http://localhost:3001` on the server!
 Congrats!

+If this setup doesn't cover your needs, you can set up alternate event transmission modes [here](./generic/ipc).

 # Connecting from remote machines